nitishkumar31/React_F-G_NitishKumarSamal/README.md

-# Aromatic Bar Feedback Form
+# Feedback Grievance Form

-This project is a feedback form for Aromatic Bar, designed to collect customer feedback on various aspects of their dining experience.
+This project is a feedback form for a restaurant, designed to collect customer feedback on various aspects of their dining experience.
 The form is built using React JS, Tailwind and Formik, with validation handled by Yup.

 ## Table of Contents